Blog Demo

 Next Steps

-- Try the Chat Demo for real-time features
+- Try the Chat Demo for multi-user real-time messaging

 - Read the Architecture to understand what gets generated